Affiliate links on Android Authority may earn us a commission. Learn more.

-If you’re in the UK or in selected other European regions, you can also consider Huawei’s Mate Xs 2 (£1,699).
-Huawei’s offering has a single “outie” folding panel that sits at 6.5 inches when folded or 7.8 inches when you open it up.
+If you’re in the UK or in selected other European regions, you can also consider HUAWEI’s Mate Xs 2 ($2705 at Amazon).
+HUAWEI’s offering has a single “outie” folding panel that sits at 6.5 inches when folded or 7.8 inches when you open it up.
 That also means there’s no refresh rate or clarity loss if you’re only using the front display.
-Of course, as a Huawei device, you’ll have to make do with Harmony OS 2 and no support for the Play Store or Google services in sight.
+Of course, as a HUAWEI device, you’ll have to make do with Harmony OS 2 and no support for the Play Store or Google services in sight.
 It carries a 4G-only version of the Snapdragon 888 chipset, too, so you won’t get the fastest data speeds or the very latest in cutting-edge mobile silicon.

-Prospective buyers in China have even more options, with Oppo’s Find N and Xiaomi’s newly announced Mix Fold 2 gracing shelves.
-The Find N takes a smaller, denser approach to the foldable game, with a shorter body and two wider displays for you to work with.
+Prospective buyers in China have even more options, with OPPO’s Find N2 ($1499 at Giztop) and Xiaomi’s newly announced Mix Fold 2 gracing shelves.
+The Find N2 continues OPPO’s smaller, denser approach to the foldable game, with a shorter body and two wider displays for you to work with.
 Xiaomi’s Mix Fold 2 is cut from a similar cloth as Samsung’s Galaxy Z Fold lineup, but it takes advantage of the brand’s new Leica partnership for the first time on a foldable.
 It’s significantly slimmer than its predecessor and offers a great example of brands eliminating the display gap when Samsung still seems captivated by the crease.
-Similarly tantalizing tablet-type foldables also exist from Honor and Vivo, though again, these are only available in China.
+Similarly, tantalizing tablet-type foldables also exist from HONOR and vivo, though again, these are only available in China.
 OPPO is also giving the clamshell market a try with its Find N2 Flip ($1029 at Giztop), which offers a much larger cover display than most of its rivals.